Kelapa Gading LRT station

-Pegangsaan Dua Station is a light rail station of the Jakarta LRT Line A. The station is located at Pegangsaan Dua, Kelapa Gading, North Jakarta.
+Kelapa Gading Station (formerly known as Pegangsaan Dua Station) is a light rapid transit station of the Jakarta LRT Southern Line in Jakarta, Indonesia.
+It is located at Pegangsaan Dua, Kelapa Gading, North Jakarta.
 The station is in a one complex with a depot and is the largest station with a total area of 12 ha.

+History

-The station is one of the six stations of the first phase of Jakarta LRT Line A which opened on 1 December 2019.
+Kelapa Gading Station is one of the six stations of the first phase of Jakarta LRT Southern Line which opened on 1 December 2019, previously named Pegangsaan Dua Station after an adjacent street to the east.

+In early August 2026, Pegangsaan Dua was renamed into Kelapa Gading Station due to the fact that it is indeed located within the district of the same name.
+According to Jakarta Governor Pramono Anung, the renaming was done to avoid ambiguity over the word "Pegangsaan", as Proklamasi Station (part of the LRT extension to Manggarai) is located near Proklamasi street (where the Indonesian Independence Proclamation was read in 1945) that used to be called "Pegangsaan Timur".